redoxwarfare/goldieseeker/README.md

 G* means the Goldie will never be found at G

-run interface.py to print out and compare some strategies for the different maps
+run "python . -h" from within project directory for help

 map images from [Salmon Learn](https://github.com/GungeeSpla/salmon_learn)